ucb-substrate/substrate2/docs/docusaurus/docs/getting-started/inverter/open.md

 ### Simulators

-This tutorial will demonstrate how to invoke both [ngspice](https://ngspice.sourceforge.io/index.html) and [Spectre](https://www.cadence.com/en_US/home/tools/custom-ic-analog-rf-design/circuit-simulation/spectre-ams-designer.html) from Substrate to run transient simulations.
+This tutorial will demonstrate how to invoke [ngspice](https://ngspice.sourceforge.io/index.html) from Substrate to run transient simulations.
-You can choose to use whichever simulator you would like, but make sure to install the appropriate simulator before running your Rust code.
-We recommend an ngspice version of at least 41.
+Make sure to install an ngspice version of at least 41 before running your Rust code.

 ### SKY130 PDK